Methotrexate (By mouth)

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 The correct schedule for this medicine is different for arthritis, psoriasis, and different kinds of cancer.
 For example, people who have arthritis or psoriasis often take this medicine only once a week.

 - Make sure you understand your personal dosing schedule.
 Ask your doctor and pharmacist if you are not sure when or how often to take your medicine.